rob-ng15/Silice-Playground/risc-ice-v/README.md

     * STEREO AUDIO
     * SDCARD via SPI
         * FAT16 on PARTITION 0 only

-        * BIOS is able to load *.PAW programs to SDRAM and launch
+* BIOS
+    * FAT16 on PARTITION 0 of SDCARD read via SPI
+    *
 ## BUILD and USAGE Instructions

 Open a terminal in the ULX3S directory and type ```make ulx3s```.
 Wait.
 Upload your design your ULX3S with ```fujproj BUILD_ulx3s/build.bit```.
 Or download from this repository.